-Certain classes, courses or extracurricular programs may have additional requirements or guidelines for students participating in those programs.
+Certain courses, schools, programs and extracurricular activities may have additional requirements or guidelines for participating students.

 We have developed dress code and grooming guidelines in order to: